harvard-acc/LLVM-Tracer/README.md

        LLVM-Tracer supports both LLVM 3.4 and 3.5.
 It uses LLVM 3.4 by default, but you can manually specify the LLVM version to use.

+     -DGCC_INSTALL_PREFIX="/your/gcc/location"       (default : empty)
+       Clang++ requires stdc++ of GCC.
+This option denotes the path to search libstdc++ and it's headers.
+If this option is undefined, Clang++ will apply it's default settings.
+       In LLVM auto-installer, this option will be used as the default search path by the installed Clang.

+     -DCMAKE_PREFIX_PATH="/your/toolchain/location"  (default : empty)
+       This CMake option denotes the additional path to search dependent tools.
+In a sitution where you want to use LLVM auto-installer and have pyhton 2.7 installed outside from system directories, you should manually specify location of python via this option.

      -DAUTOINSTALL=TRUE,FALSE    (default : FALSE)
        By this option, CMake scripts will automatically download, build and install LLVM for you if finds no LLVM installation.
 Using this